The mental and metaphysical effects of microdosing LSD. It’s 7am on the uBahn.

 LSD was used extensively in the 1950s and 1960s as an adjunct in psychotherapy, reportedly enhancing emotionality.
 Psychedelic-Assisted Therapy – The Mental Health Trip of the Future?
 If I told you we could condense years of successful therapy, safely, down to a few hours using currently illegal psychedelic drugs would you believe me?

 The findings demonstrate how the outlawed club drug could potentially be helpful in the treatment of psychological disorders when combined with other forms of therapy.
 Self-criticism is a normal part of the human experience — but sometimes criticizing oneself can get out of hand.
 Excessive self-criticism is feature of a number of psychological disorders, the United Kingdom researchers note in their study, including eating disorders, depression, social anxiety, schizophrenia, and personality disorders.
-Psychophysics for Psychedelic Research: Textures.
+“Finding effective ways of dealing with self-criticism therefore remains a priority for psychiatry and clinical psychology,” the researchers said.
+“Various lines of research support the use of self-compassion-enhancing strategies to overcome the effects of self-criticism.
+The study by Sunjeev K. Psychophysics for Psychedelic Research: Textures.
 In this post I will provide an account of my personal research project to understand the algorithms that underly human visual pattern-recognition.

 By Andrew Arnett, orangebeefpress.com On London-based Walacea, the Beckley Foundation for Psychedelic Research has raised £48,804.00 for a study dubbed “The World’s First Study of the Brain on LSD.”
+This research will use MRI scanners to determine how LSD influences creativity and problem solving in the human brain.
 Safer than riding a bike?
 Scientists promote medicinal use of psychedelic drugs — RT UK.
 Published time: April 08, 2015 16:11 (Reuters/U.S.